Crayola, beloved for its crayons, is now selling flowers – KION546

 The crayon maker, a subsidiary of Hallmark Cards, on Tuesday announced the launch of Crayola Flowers, an online flower shop selling bright bouquets and boxed flowers.

-But there’s a dual purpose to the new venture, the company said: it will also double as a fundraising platform, with 10-50% of every direct sale donated to a participating charity or entity chosen by the customer.
-Nonprofits can use the floral storefront, too, as part of their own fundraising campaigns.
+But there’s a dual purpose to the new venture, the company said: It will also double as a fundraising platform, with 10%-50% of every direct sale donated to a participating charity or entity chosen by the customer.
+Nonprofit organizations can use the floral storefront, too, as part of their own fundraising campaigns.

 Crayola partnered with Mrs. Bloom’s, an importer and distributor of fresh-cut flowers — daisies, mums, hydrangeas and many different colors of roses — to jointly develop the online flower shop, the company said.
 Bouquets are priced from $49 to $150 and are shipped directly from farms to consumers nationwide.